Maybe some decent crypto debit/credit cards are available in the USA or Europe but not in the rest of the world, where the other 6 billion of us live.

 I am, or was, a big customer of Nexo, BlockFi, Binance and other services who have a crypto card, none available in my country.
 There are no debit/credit cards that can be loaded with crypto available where I live, which is one of the biggest crypto markets in the world.

 This is the typical experience for people wanting a crypto Visa or Mastercard, particularly outside the USA and Europe.
 There are either none available or one comes onto the market making big promises and is then withdrawn from the market within a year.

 Thailand shadow ban

-Eight Months ago Mastercard themself announced a crypto card with Thailand’s biggest crypto exchange, BitKub.
+Eight Months ago Mastercard announced a crypto card with Thailand’s biggest crypto exchange, BitKub.
 BitKub’s main shareholder is the biggest bank in Thailand, whose main shareholder is the King of Thailand!
-You could not get a better connected, more established and powerful set up.
-Eight months later the card has not been released, nor have there been any follow up statements or announcements.
+You could not get a better connected, more established and powerful set-up.
+Eight months later the card has not been released, nor have there been any follow-up statements or announcements.

 BitKub’s main competitor, ZipMex, announced a Visa card seven months ago which has also failed to materialize.

-To give an indication of the demand; people on forums and Reddit are signing up to crypto.com and similar card providers then ordering a crypto card to the overseas address of a mail forwarding service, who then forward the card to the users real address in Thailand.
+To give an indication of the demand; people on forums and Reddit are signing up to crypto.com and similar card providers and then ordering a crypto card to the overseas address of a mail forwarding service, which then forwards the card to the user’s real address in Thailand.
 They are paying overseas transaction fees and currency conversion fees on every purchase!

 That is the level of demand but there are still no cards available in Thailand.
 Something is not right and the most common theory is that cards are being blocked by financial regulators, but with no transparency.